 - Coordinates activities that grow and develop the research performance of the work area and enhance the Faculty’s research profile within and outside the University

 - Located across Camperdown & Sydney Precinct and West and North Precinct

 - 2XContinuing, full-time and remuneration package $111K p.a which includes leave loading and up to 17% superannuation

 About the opportunity

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance of recruiting talent aligned to these values and are looking for an Learning Designer who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for Research Support Leads who possesses the below experience:

 The University of Sydney is committed to diversity and social inclusion.
 Applications from people of culturally and linguistically diverse backgrounds; equity target groups including women, people with disabilities, people who identify as LGBTIQ; and people of Aboriginal and Torres Strait Islander descent, are encouraged.

 The University reserves the right not to proceed with any appointment.